< Home

 Considerations during the investigation

 In England and Wales, the consent of the Director of Public Prosecutions is needed before a CM case can be taken to court.
 The Police will take charge of an investigation of CM, although they will work alongside the HSE and any other regulators.
 In England and Wales, the CPS will make a charging decision.
 The Police are not given under the Act any powers of arrest.
-The HSE can use their powers to enter premises, take possessions etc. The HSE can use their usual powers to prosecute obstruction etc of the investigation under HSWA 1974.
+The HSE can use its powers to enter premises, take possessions etc. The HSE can use its usual powers to prosecute obstruction etc of the investigation under HSWA 1974.
 If the decision is not to prosecute for corporate or individual manslaughter, then the case should be handed back to the HSE to decide HSWA offences.

 Individuals interviewed at the Police station in CM cases will receive the company caution on their organisation’s behalf.
 If a company puts forward a person as a spokesperson, the CPS is entitled to take that person’s response or refusal to respond as the response of the company.